jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 We define variants of all the propositional connectives to work on Setˢ.

-The "later" operator asserts that `P` is true in the future, so the predicate `▷ˢ P` can safely say that any use of recursive predicate in `P` happen `Later`.
+The "later" operator `▷ˢ` asserts that `P` is true in the future, so the predicate `▷ˢ P` can safely say that any use of recursive predicate in `P` happen `Later`.